karock5345/aqs8server/readme.md

 - Function : newticket_v830() change to no print ticket (websocket), it will be printed by new function
 - Mobile APP for Member API specification version 1.1
   - API 2.
 Member info API (Member APP), added 'member_qr' field return
+- New function Timeslot Template manager for Booking

 <h3 style="color:orange;">Version 8.3.0</h3>

 - Booking to Queue Function